Bloomberg Hovers Like a Ghost Over the New Hampshire Primary

-GILFORD, New Hampshire—The talk of New Hampshire one day before its primary vote was a candidate who has not stepped foot in the state to campaign.
+GILFORD, New Hampshire—The talk of New Hampshire one day before its primary vote was a candidate who has not set foot in the state to campaign.

 “No, no, no, absolutely not,” Nancy Sapack, a Democrat from Center Harbor, a tiny town in the Lakes Region, said at the mere mention of Michael Bloomberg’s name.
 “He’s too much of a businessman.
 I picture him like Trump.”